The simple answer would be a big “NO”

 Apart from lowering your expenses, you should also increase your income.
 Find a part-time job or try freelance work online.
-Don’t miss out any opportunity to explore new side hustles that may increase your income and help you to settle your debt on your own.
+Don’t miss out on any opportunity to explore new side hustles that may increase your income and help you to settle your debt on your own.

 4. Sell your unused goods

 You can earn money by selling unused things that you own.
 In fact, you might be able to sell things that got you into debt.
 Search your home for such things and locate anything that you can find useless.
 Sell it on eBay or in a yard sale.
-Engage all the money to pay off your unsecured debts.
+Engage in all the money to pay off your unsecured debts.

 5. Ask for a lower interest rate

 Call your creditor, introduce yourself, and tell them how long you have been a customer.
-Ask the creditor if he can offer you a lower interest rate, so that you can repay your debts asap.
+Ask the creditor if he can offer you a lower interest rate so that you can repay your debts asap.
 You can also negotiate to settle the debts by paying less than what you owe.
 But you need to convince them to report your account as “Paid as agreed”.

 6. Don’t close your credit cards after paying off